City-of-Helsinki/kukkuu-ui/README.md

 ### `yarn serve`

+Locally preview the production build built with `yarn build`.

+**NOTE**: If you get a white screen on startup, try opening the devtools console in the browser, there could be e.g. errors related to missing environment variable values.

-Locally preview the production build.
-Do not use this as a production server as it's not designed for it.
+Do not use this as a production server as it's not designed for it!
 See more from [CLI guide](https://vitejs.dev/guide/cli.html#vite-preview).

 ### `yarn generate:graphql`

-Fetches the GraphQL schema from the backend and updates typing information.
+Fetches the GraphQL schema from the backend (at `VITE_API_URI` in `.env.development.local`) and updates typing information.
 The configuration is written in [codegen.ts](./codegen.ts).
-Check that the environment variables are set properly to match with your API.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [Getting started](https://vitest.dev/guide/) for more information.
+See Vitest's [Getting started](https://vitest.dev/guide/) for more information.

 ### `yarn test:browser`